6.5-06 A-Square: Availability of ammunition

 Currently (2011) none of the major commercial ammunition manufacturers offer factory loaded 6.5-06 A-Square ammunition.
 There are smaller companies that custom load the cartridge however, and hand-loading can be accomplished using the proper set of dies and using .25-06 Remington, .270 Winchester, or .30-06 Springfield brass and making the proper modifications to fit the 6.5-06 A-Square chamber.
-After firing, the brass from the original cartridge (.25-06 Remington, .270 Winchester, or .30-06 Springfield) will be fire-formed to the exact dimensions of the 6.5-06 A-Square chamber.
+After firing, the brass from the original cartridge will be fire-formed to the exact dimensions of the 6.5-06 A-Square chamber.

 Firearms chambered for 6.5-06 A-Square

 As of 2011, A-Square listed two different rifles factory chambered in 6.5-06 A-Square; the Hamilcar and the Genghis Khan.
 Several of the major custom barrel manufacturers offer the 6.5-06 A-Square (sometimes listed simply as 6.5-06) chamber as an option for builders of custom rifles.
-However, On 15 February 2012, the A-Square Company ceased to exist.
+However, on 15 February 2012, the A-Square Company ceased to exist.